Timor Telecom: History

 In September 1999, the telecommunications infrastructure in East Timor was destroyed during the crisis following the East Timorese independence referendum.
 In 2001, the United Nations Transitional Administration in East Timor (UNTAET) launched an international tender for the construction of a replacement telecommunications system.
 The new network was to be operated according to a concession agreement as a BOT (Build–operate–transfer) arrangement.
 In July 2002, the Timor Telecom consortium (led by Portugal Telecom) was awarded the tender.

-On 17 October 2002, the Timor Telecom consortium was transformed into Timor Telecom, S.A., the first corporation to be formed in the newly independent East Timor.
-Under the concession agreement, TT was granted a monopoly on telecommunications in East Timor for a term of 15 years.
+On 17 October 2002, the Timor Telecom consortium was transformed into Timor Telecom, S.A., the first corporation to be formed in the newly independent Timor-Leste.
+Under the concession agreement, TT was granted a monopoly on telecommunications in Timor-Leste for a term of 15 years.

-By 1 March 2003, the company had created East Timor's first national telecommunications network, and set up its country code, +670.
+By 1 March 2003, the company had created Timor-Leste's first national telecommunications network, and set up its country code, +670.
 On that day, the company began operating the network in Dili, Lospalos, Baucau and Oecusse.
 By the end of 2003, landline, mobile and internet services were available on the network, and the company had opened its first store in Dili.
 The following year, the company started operating a telecommunications station on Atauro, and opened stores in Baucau and Gleno.

 In 2005, further stores followed in Maliana, Suai and Pante Macassar.
-In 2006, independent East Timor's first phone book appeared.
+In 2006, independent Timor-Leste's first phone book appeared.
 The following year, 2007, the first yellow pages were published (also online) and voice mail was first offered.
 By 2008, the company had 125,000 mobile customers.
 In 2009, it engaged ZTE, a Chinese equipment supplier, to expand its mobile telecommunications system and establish Wideband CDMA.